-You can select whichever method you find easiest and depending on how quickly you want to be able to use the tincture.
+You can select whichever method you find easiest depending on how quickly you want to be able to use the tincture.

 How Much Should I take?

-It is recommended that you not ingest an alcoholic tincture without diluting it as it can irritate the gastric system.
-The specific dose may vary depending on the user’s age, other health conditions, what the tincture is being used for.
+It is recommended that you do not ingest an alcoholic tincture without diluting it as it can irritate the gastric system.
+The specific dose may vary depending on the user’s age, other health conditions, and what the tincture is being used for.
 However, general advice: